hi-primus/optimus/README.md

 Machine Learning is one of the last steps, and the goal for most Data Science WorkFlows.

 Apache Spark created a library called MLlib where they coded great algorithms for Machine Learning.
-Now with the ML library we can take advantage of the Dataframe API and its optimization to easily create Machine Learning Pipelines.
+Now with the ML library we can take advantage of the Dataframe API and its optimization to create Machine Learning Pipelines easily.

 Even though this task is not extremely hard, it is not easy.
 The way most Machine Learning models work on Spark are not straightforward, and they need lots of feature engineering to work.
 That's why we created the feature engineering